handstands/spoked/ReadMe.md

 This is a very basic app that, by virtue of the inbuilt Text-to-Speech (TTS) libraries, allows you to, well, speak.
 Type in whatever you want to say, tap the `Speak` button, and it'll read it out for you.
 It's intended audience was originally non-verbal people, or those with a speech impediment, but anyone who would find such a thing an useful addition is more than welcome to use it.
 Keep in mind that this is quite unpolished.
 Especially with regard to the UI there's a substantial chance for shenanigans.
 So be aware of that.
-One thing in particular is that it presently does strange things in landscape mode, so keep it in portrait mode for now.
+The app should now play nice regardless of device orientation but I can't yet guarantee it's free from weirdness.

 ##Usage
+* For Android 5.0 and up it tries to use the device's default speech engine, or the US version if that isn't available.
-* The app tries to use the TTS based on your device's locale.
+* For earlier versions the app tries to use the TTS based on your device's locale.
 If that's not available, it tries the US version.
 * Enter what you want to say in the box where it says `Enter text here` and tap the `Speak` button.
 * Press the `Stop` button while it's speaking to have it stopped immediately.
 * The `Clear` button empties the entry box.
 Doing so while it's still speaking will have no effect.
 In other words, you can delete whatever you wrote right after you tapped `Speak` and start writing the next thing.
 It'll keep on reading out your message.